aminembarki/CharFunk/readme.md

     //Find the position of last uppercase letter in the string CharFunk.lastIndexOf("Новые Известия",CharFunk.isUpperCase); //returns 6

-I cannot guarantee correctness and do not have the necessary Unicode expertise to make more improvements, but now this is on GitHub so anybody can help fix and make improvements.

 Interested in contributing?
 Check out [contributors.md](https://github.com/joelarson4/CharFunk/blob/master/contributors.md) for some details.

 If you are working on anything involving Unicode characters, you might also find this helpful: [Unicodinator](http://unicodinator.com).